Swarovski Launches X5 Long-Range Riflescope

 Revolution window: There were many features of the X5 that stood out on the first day on the range.
 One feature was a revolution window on the bottom-front of the turret, which allows the shooter to know what revolution they’re at in the turret.
 This will help avoid confusion and shooting the wrong dope when dialing out past a full revolution.

-There are 20 MOA of adjustment in each full revolution of the turret, which allows for 116 MOA of adjustment in the 3.5-18x50 X5 and 82 MOA in the 5-25x56 X5.
+There is 20 MOA of adjustment in each full revolution of the turret, which allows for 116 MOA of adjustment in the 3.5-18x50 X5 and 82 MOA in the 5-25x56 X5.
 Losing count of your revolution can happen quickly.
 I know for a fact I’ve missed many a gopher when I lost track of where I was in my turret and dialed to where I thought I needed to go.

 On the range, I found the window very useful by multiplying the number in the window (1,2,3….) by 20 MOA and could always keep track of my current setting.